OVPavlov/VisualScriptingTool/README.md

 # VisualScriptingTool
 Simplifies some procedural stuff, useful for Technical artists.
+* procedural animation
+* procedural generation
+* partial customization of your pipelines

 ### Easy to add properties in the inspector of the graph